-[January 13, 2021 is the appearance day of Śrī Śrīmad Bhakti Saurabha Bhaktisāra Gosvāmī Mahārāja in Vṛndāvana, India.
+[July 26, 2021 is the disappearance day of Śrī Śrīmad Bhakti Saurabha Bhaktisāra Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 ACCEPTING THE SHELTER OF SRILA PRABHUPADA'S LOTUS FEET